-You can import any used personal effects and household goods to Germany providing VAT has been paid in the EU.
-You will need a detailed inventory of all items and a customs declaration form.
+Our professional removers will support and advise you through every step of your journey.
+You can import any used personal effects and household goods to Germany, providing VAT has been paid in the EU and you have a detailed inventory of all items and a customs declaration form.